SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 - Vaccinees have taken the [Mark of the Beast](https://en.wikipedia.org/wiki/Number_of_the_beast), which ends in the [lake of fire](https://en.wikipedia.org/wiki/Lake_of_fire#Book_of_Revelation).
 - Vaccinees should shut up and leave the unvaccinated alone.
-- Vaccinees are simply too afraid of COVID, and should instead "build up" their immunity.
+- Vaccinees are simply too afraid of COVID, and should instead "build up" their immunity (as if that's not what vaccination _does_).

 <img src="{{ site.baseurl }}/images/2021-10-24-natural-immunity-persistence-yale.jpg" width="400" height="257" alt="Yale Daily News: COVID-19 reinfections every 1.5 years without vaccination" title="Yale Daily News: COVID-19 reinfections every 1.5 years without vaccination" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <img src="{{ site.baseurl }}/images/2021-10-24-natural-immunity-persistence-lancet.jpg" width="400" height="164" alt="Lancet: durability of immunity against reinfection by SARS-CoV-2" title="Lancet: durability of immunity against reinfection by SARS-CoV-2" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">